31 Jan How Long Does Marijuana Stay in Your System?

 How Long Really?

-To answer the question how long does marijuana stay in your system is to recognize that, no matter what type of smoker you are, after you use marijuana you can expect to have traces of it in your system for up to at least a week afterward.
+To answer the question how long does marijuana stay in your system is to recognize that, no matter what type of smoker you are, after smoking marijuana you can expect to have traces of it in your system for up to at least a week afterward.
 If you smoke regularly, you can expect at least a month.